To the Husbands Who Travel for Work: How to Connect with Your Wives

 Ok, wives: I’m talking to you now.
 Most of the advice above can be applied directly to you so I won’t repeat it.
 (See all the asterisks – that means you can do it too!)
 I’ll devote this section to dealing with your specific needs and how you can help your marriage thrive while your husband travels.

-Stay connected throughout the day
+Stay connected throughout the day when your spouse travels for work

 When your husband travels for work, you can apply the advice given to the husbands above.
 However, remember to be flexible.
 Your husband might have an after-work dinner or need to catch up on some paperwork from the hotel room.